Nationals vs. Cardinals Player Props Betting Odds

 Thomas Stats

-- Thomas hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is batting .317 with six doubles, a triple, two home runs, a walk and seven RBI.
+- Thomas hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .341 with seven doubles, a triple, two home runs, a walk and seven RBI.

 Thomas Recent Games